Zavala County, Texas Demographics 2026

 Economy, Income & Housing

 The median household income in Zavala County is $41,887.
 This is 45% lower than the state median of $76,292.
-Compared to the national median of $78,538, household income here is 47% lower.
+It is also 47% lower than the national median of $78,538.
 The poverty rate stands at 36.3%.
 This is 163% higher than the state poverty rate of 13.8%.
 With more than one in five residents living below the poverty line, economic hardship is a significant challenge for the community.
 The unemployment rate is 7.4%.
 This is 44% higher than the state rate of 5.1%.
 The median home value is $88,100.
 Housing costs are 66% lower than the state median of $260,400.
 With a home-value-to-income ratio of just 2.1x, Zavala County is one of the most affordable housing markets in the area.
 71.0% of occupied housing units are owner-occupied.
 This homeownership rate is 13% higher than the state average of 62.6%.

 Race & Ethnicity